Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        This property is optional, and if not included the last numeric column/row encountered will be used.
        Like @c "start", this is optional and has the same properties.
-- "add-row-totals": adds a grand total row to the bottom of the table.\n If the first column is grouped and the second colum is text, then this will also insert subtotal rows.\m Available options are:
+- "add-row-totals": adds a grand total row to the bottom of the table.\n If the first column is grouped and the second colum is text, then this will also insert subtotal rows.\n Available options are:
   - @c "background": the background color for the row(s).
 - @c "cells-update": an array of cell updating commands, which contain the following properties: